ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 You only need to do the initialization once.
 You don't need to do it every time you want to use conda on HPC.
 However, you do need the `module load conda` each time you're in a new session on the HPC. **You should also read** the 2nd section of that HPC conda page about where to set up your path for storing the libraries that are installed for your conda environment.

-After those steps, you're read to use conda regularaly.
+After those steps, you're read to use conda regularly.

 conda command to create an environment: